neondatabase/website/content/docs/quickstart/prisma.md

 title: Run a Prisma App
 ---

+### Introduction

-Prisma is an open-source type-safe ORM for the javascript ecosystem.
-It consists of the following parts:
+Prisma is an open-source type-safe ORM for the Javascript ecosystem.
+It consists of the following three parts:

 - Prisma Client: Auto-generated and type-safe query builder for Node.js & TypeScript
 - Prisma Migrate: Migration tool to easily evolve your database schema from prototyping to production
 - Prisma Studio: GUI to view and edit data in your database

-This document discusses the concepts behind using Prisma with Neon for development and production setups.
+This section will discuss the concept and step-by-by process of connecting Prisma with Neon for development and product setups.

-#### Connecting to Neon from Prisma
+## Step 1 Connecting to Neon from Prisma

-To connect Prisma-based app to Neon you need to specify `postgresql` datasource and connection string.
+To connect Prisma-based app to Neon, you need to specify the `postgresql` datasource and connection string.

 First, add the following to the `prisma/schema.prisma`: